 Addressing Civil PDRs: While Jason's Board Certification is specific to criminal law, the rigorous analytical skills, exceptional persuasive writing, and profound understanding of appellate procedure are directly applicable and equally vital when petitioning the Texas Supreme Court in civil matters.
 His appellate experience is invaluable in identifying conflicts in law, questions of first impression, or significant errors that warrant the Supreme Court's rare intervention.

-With a deep track record of successfully arguing cases before the Texas Court of Criminal Appeals and a meticulous approach to identifying compelling legal questions, Larman Law possesses the specialized insight necessary to determine if your case has a legitimate chance at discretionary review.
+With a track record of successfully arguing cases before the Texas Court of Criminal Appeals and a meticulous approach to identifying compelling legal questions, Larman Law possesses the specialized insight necessary to determine if your case has a legitimate chance at discretionary review.

 A Petition for Discretionary Review is not a re-trial of your case.
 Instead, it is a focused argument designed to convince the highest court that your case presents a significant legal issue that warrants their attention and a definitive ruling.
 This could be due to: